bcgsc/ntJoin/README.md

     * Edges: between minimizers that are adjacent in at least one of the assemblies.
 Edge weights are the sum of weights of the assemblies that support an edge.
 4. Filter the graph based on the minimum edge weight (`n`)
 5. For each node that is a branch node (degree > 2), filter the incident edges with an increasing edge threshold
-6. Each linear path is converted to an oriented set of target assembly contig regions that will be scaffolded together
+6. Each linear path is converted to a list of oriented target assembly contig regions to scaffold together
-7. Scaffolded target assembly is printed out
+7. Target assembly scaffolds are printed out

 ## Usage
 ```